The food delivery experience a customer has with your business starts the moment the thought to order a delicious meal pops into their mind.

 Offering discounts and promotions

-Reward customer loyalty and encourage word-of-mouth marketing by incentivizing them to come back to you with a loyalty program.
+Reward customer loyalty and encourage word-of-mouth marketing by incentivising them to come back to you with a loyalty programme.
 This could be by offering a subscription for your meals, and discounts or promo codes to newsletter subscribers.